Eniola-Oluwashola/portfolio/README.md

 This structured approach enabled the Aventa Group to solve their business concerns.

-**How I helped Daxxon company to discover hidden metrics in their business data that influenced their performance by 45% in revenue and qty sold.**
+**How I helped Daxxon company to discover hidden metrics in their business data that influenced their performance by 45% in revenue and sales.**

 ![image](Daxxon Business Performance Dashboard (Excel).PNG)